GriffinRichards/Porymap-Animation/README.md

 To start using this plug-in, see [INSTALL.md][install].

-For help creating your own animations in this plug-in, see [GUIDE.md][guide].
+For help using this plug-in, see [GUIDE.md][guide] or the FAQ below.

 ![Animation preview](https://user-images.githubusercontent.com/25753467/145932234-d2f33889-dafc-41d4-a55b-5f8f614fc628.gif)